 IG is often deployed to replay credentials or other security information.
 In a real world deployment, that information must be communicated over a secure connection using HTTPS, meaning in effect HTTP over encrypted Transport Layer Security (TLS).
 Never send real credentials, bearer tokens, or other security information unprotected over HTTP.

-standalone mode, and acting as a server, the TLS connection is configured in
+acting as a server, the TLS connection is configured in

 TLS depends on the use of digital certificates (public keys).
 In typical use of TLS, the client authenticates the server by its X.509 digital certificate as the first step to establishing communication.
 Once trust is established, then the client and server can set up a symmetric key to encrypt communications.